-NRC INSPECTION MANUAL
+NRC INSPECTION MANUAL ARCB

 INSPECTION PROCEDURE 83534

 PART 52, INTERNAL EXPOSURE CONTROL AND ASSESSMENT

 PROGRAM APPLICABILITY: IMC 2504 B

 83534-01 INSPECTION OBJECTIVE

 Regulatory Basis and Background.
 Title 10 of the Code of Federal Regulations (10 CFR) Part 20, such as Sections 20.1202, 20.1502 and Subpart H, requires licensees to monitor and control internal personnel exposure from radionuclides.
 Performance in this area is judged on whether the licensee has taken appropriate measures to track, and if necessary, to reduce exposures and not whether the licensee has used all possible methods to reduce exposures.
 Key aspects of the internal exposure control program, such as: implementation, organization, facilities, instrumentation and equipment, training, and procedures may be fulfilled by the radiation protection program procedures described in NEI 07-03A, “Generic FSAR Template Guidance for Radiation Protection Program Description” and NEI 07-08A, “Generic FSAR Template Guidance for Ensuring that Occupational Radiation Exposures are as Low as is Reasonably Achievable (ALARA).”
 These processes provide an acceptable template for assuring that the radiation protection program meets applicable NRC regulations and guidance for controlling internal exposure to radionuclides.
 NEI 07-03A, in conjunction with NEI 07-08A, describes a radiation protection program that will be implemented in stages consistent with the following milestones: